MinhOmega/GitAccountSwitcher/GitAccountSwitcher/README.md

 - **Native Notifications** - Get notified when account switches complete
 - **No Dock Icon** - Runs as a background utility (menu bar only)
 - **Dark Mode Support** - Follows your system appearance
+- **Transparent Icons** - App icons with 100% transparent backgrounds for a professional look

 ## Requirements